ProGamerGov/captum/captum/optim/README.md

 About Optim
 -----------------

-The Optim module is a set tools for optimization based interpretability for neural networks.
+The Optim module is a set of tools for optimization based interpretability for neural networks.
 It is a continuation of the research work performed by the team behind the [tensorflow/lucid](https://github.com/tensorflow/lucid) library.

 The Optim module is designed to be extremely customizable, as to avoid limitations in its research potential.